 Caregivers who are feeding and caring for homeless cats are encouraged to continue providing care for them.
-Assistance with food banks are available by calling Mason County Paws at 757-9219 and Mason County Mutts at 231-794-2757.
-Both organizations are partnering with Lakeshore Resource Network and Tractor Supply.
-Community Cats TNR needs additional donations of dry and canned cat food dropped off in the box in the lobby at Shop N Save to help increased demand from caregivers.
+We hope to get back to a regular schedule as soon as weather improves in the spring.
+Community Cats TNR continues to need additional donations of dry and canned cat food dropped off in the box in the lobby at Shop N Save to help increased demand from caregivers.

 Dr Crystal McConnell and Tangella Christmas